Laying the foundation of the effective-one-body waveform models SEOBNRv5: improved accuracy and efficiency for spinning non-precessing binary black holes: The SEOBNR v 5 multipolar waveform

 In the EOB framework, the GW modes defined in Eq.~(\ref{eq:hoft_sphericalH}) are decomposed into inspiral-plunge and merger-ringdown modes.
 In \texttt{SEOBNRv5HM}, we model the (2,2) and the largest subdominant modes \cite{Cotesta:2018fcv}: (3,3), (2,1), (4,4), (3,2), (5,5) and (4,3).
 For aligned-spin binaries $h_{\ell m}=(-1)^{\ell} h_{\ell-m}^*$, therefore we restrict the discussion to $(\ell,m)$ modes with $m > 0$.
 We have:

 where we define $t_{\text {match }}^{\ell m}$ as

 where $t_{\text {peak }}^{22}$ is the peak of the $(2,2)$-mode amplitude.
-The choice of a different attachment point for the $(5,5)$ mode is motivated, as in Ref.~\cite{Cotesta:2018fcv}, by the fact that $t_{\text {peak }}^{55}-t_{\text {peak }}^{22}>0$, and at late times, the error in some of the NR waveforms used to calibrate the model is too large to accurately extract the quantities that are needed to build the full inspiral-merger-ringdown waveforms (see below).
+The choice of a different attachment point for the $(5,5)$ mode is motivated, as in Ref.~\cite{Cotesta:2018fcv}, by the fact that at late times the error in some of the NR waveforms used to calibrate the model is too large to accurately extract the quantities that are needed to build the full inspiral-merger-ringdown waveforms (see below).
+For the same reason, since typically $t_{\text {peak }}^{\ell m}-t_{\text {peak }}^{22}>0$ \citep{Pan:2011gk,Barausse:2011kb}, we emphasize that the merger-ringdown attachment for all other modes is done at the peak of the $(2,2)$ mode, rather than at each mode's peak time as in other EOB models \citep{Pan:2011gk,Nagar:2020pcj}.